Be Prepared to See the M&A Deal All the Way Through

 Mutually Assured Depletion.
 In many cases, having the money to sue reduces the likelihood that you’ll ever have to do it.
 Litigation is expensive for everyone, and if the claiming party knows that the sellers have a trial-sized expense fund, they have significantly more incentive to be reasonable early so as to save themselves the cost of that fight.
 Even if the merits are grey, the prospect of an expensive legal battle usually gets savvy parties to consider early resolution.
 Conversely, the claiming party loses some incentive to settle if they know the sellers can’t afford to go the distance.

-Best for Both Sides?
+M&A Buyers and Sellers — Best for Both Sides?

 In addition to the more obvious shareholder advantages described above, buyers may also benefit from an adequate shareholder reserve.
 For example, shareholders who are able to control third-party claims can alleviate much of the burden from buyers by handling the claims on their own time and dime.
 When the shareholders are paying, buyers can also trust that they will be motivated to resolve the claims as efficiently and effectively as possible.